-The average hourly pay for a Registered Nurse (RN) with Critical Care skills is $30.31.
+The average hourly pay for a Registered Nurse (RN) is $32.50

 - Assess patient health problems and needs, develop and implement nursing care plans, and maintain medical records.